htcondor/htcondor/docs/admin-manual/policy-configuration.rst

     any suspension time.
 When retiring due to *condor_startd* daemon shutdown or restart, it is possible for the administrator to issue a peaceful shutdown command, which causes ``MaxJobRetirementTime`` to effectively be infinite, avoiding any killing of jobs.
+(Note that the administrator may still configure the *condor_startd* daemon to kill jobs for misbehavior during a peaceful shutdown.)
 It is also possible for the administrator to issue a fast shutdown command, which causes ``MaxJobRetirementTime`` to be effectively 0.